 One must treat causes, not symptoms; organisations often treat symptoms rather than the underlying causes.

 Focusing on the customer and seeing it from the customer’s perspective (Lean thinking).

 Focus on achieving value-creating flow and reducing waste (not value-added services, from LEAN) and variety.

 Decisions must be based on facts and data and not emotions

 A system to improve the performance of a process, a product or an organization

 Think A – Z, from end-to-end processes and systems

 Implementation and training are critical to building a culture of continuous improvement

 We repeatedly see that one cannot succeed in the change process.
 In implementing a process of change that involves continuous improvement, there’s a risk of getting lost.
 You must work from a standard that Lean and ISO.
 On the other hand, it is essential not to become “regular riders, i.e. that all the focus will be on tools, methodologies, templates and structure and where you lose focus on what matters – creating lasting results through reel change.
 Most of us have probably been involved as ‘rule riders “who should only follow a template and fill out paperwork from A – without understanding what it is all about.
 Then there is no organisational change when such persons sit as process managers.

 Creating a culture that works with continuous improvement must add a significant resource in training to provide an understanding of why and how to work with this.
-Through this training, you will be able to create a fertile ground for the organisation’s continuous development.
+Through this training, you can create a fertile ground for the organisation’s continuous development.